 Another common mistake is choosing the wrong plant for a site.
 Always select plants for size, placement, and culture.

 Culture is also critical when selecting plants.
-I take clues from where plants grow in nature.
+Take clues from where plants grow in nature.
 For example, Rhododendrons always grow in well drained soil, mostly as an understory plant in the shade.
 So they will never be happy in clay soil in full sun.
 On the other hand, many hollies and magnolias grow naturally in wetter soils along streams.
 So if you have clay soil, they may do well in your spot.

 Let’s face it, landscaping can be both expensive and labor intensive.
 To minimize the expense and effort, and to maximize the successes and the enjoyment of your landscape, do your homework, and learn from the mistakes of others.
 And as always, if you need help, contact GreenWeaver!